Artist Stories

 Early Life

-After his graduation from Haverford School, Parrish pursued formal education in architecture at the Haverford College in Pennsylvania.
+After his graduation from Haverford School, Parrish pursued a formal education in architecture at Haverford College in Pennsylvania.
 His focus on architectural details is evident in many of his works.
 Urged by his father, Parrish also received art education at the Pennsylvania Academy of the Fine Arts and the Drexel Institute of Art, Science & Industry in Pennsylvania.

 Maxfield Parrish, Puss-in-Boots, ca. 1913, private collection